When you buy through our links, we may earn a commission. Learn more.

 The furnace in an RV uses propane to create heat but there is also a fan that blows that heat into the RV.

-Different sizes of RVs use different sizes of furnaces that draw different amounts of power from the RV battery.
+There are different sizes of RV furnaces that draw different amounts of power from the RV battery.

-That’s why you can only run the furnace for a few hours when dry camping/boondocking and you have to keep an eye on your batteries so they don’t go below a safe discharge level.
+That’s why you can only run the furnace for a few hours when dry camping/boondocking.
+Keep an eye on your batteries so they don’t go below a safe discharge level whenever you’ve been using the furnace.

 See Also: 6 Best Diesel Heaters For Campers, RVs & Vans